Ikuta Chōkō: Biography

 In 1909, Ikuta began his translation of Friedrich Nietzsche’s Thus Spoke Zarathustra into Japanese, which was completed in 1911.
 The same year, he also assisted Hiratsuka in the publication of her literary magazine Bluestocking.
-He continued to work on translation of Nietzsche from 1916 through 1929, eventually translating all of Nietzsche’s works into Japanese. he also translated Homer’s Odyssey in 1922.
+He continued to work on translation of Nietzsche from 1916 through 1929, eventually translating all of Nietzsche’s works into Japanese.
+He also translated Homer’s Odyssey in 1922.

-Also around this time, he began a correspondence with the socialist Toshihiko Sakai and the anarchist Sakae Ōsugi.
+Also around this time, Ikuta began a correspondence with the socialist Sakai Toshihiko and the anarchist Ōsugi Sakae.
 This led to an interest in the works of Karl Marx, and he translated Das Kapital into Japanese in 1919.
 However, his flirtation with Marxism was short-lived, and he had distanced himself from Marxist ideals by 1923.
-His interest in anarchism lasted longer, and maintained a correspondence with Takamure Itsue for many years.
+His interest in anarchism lasted longer, and he maintained a correspondence with Takamure Itsue for many years.
 He translated Dante’s Divine comedy in 1924.

 From 1925 to 1930 Ikuta moved to Yuigahama in Kamakura.
-At some point before this time, he contracted Hansen’s Disease. he left Kamakura before the physical effects of the disease became apparent, and lived in Shibuya, Tokyo until his death in 1936.
+At some point before this time, he contracted Hansen’s Disease.
+He left Kamakura before the physical effects of the disease became apparent, and he lived in Shibuya, Tokyo, until his death in 1936.
 His final work was a translation of Dumas’s Camellia.

-His grave is at Hase-dera in Kamakura.
+Ikuta's grave is at Hase-dera in Kamakura.